mannyxautos1/Dunes-Sales-Analysis/README.md

 ### Data Sources

-Sales Data: The primary dataset used this analysis is the "Dune Sales Data.csv" containing detaied information about each sale made by the company including all the column features.
+Sales Data: The primary dataset used in this analysis is the "Dune Sales Data.csv" containing detailed information on each sale made by the company including all the column features.

 ### Tools
 - Python was used for the preparation, cleaning, analyzing and visualization of the data [download here](https://jupyter.org/)